 "Then... how does the bracelet you gave me work?"
 Megan asked, confused.

-“Wolf shifters also have a very interesting ability to grow resistant over time if they are exposed to silver on numerous occasions.
-Because their magic is a natural kind... it’s able to adapt... and although they would never be fully immune, their magic would resist being pulled out.
-It’s just another fascinating ability of your kind.”
+"Ulfhéðinn also have a very interesting ability to grow resistant over time if they are exposed regularly to silver.
+Because their magic is a natural kind... it's able to adapt... and although they would never be fully immune, their magic would resist being pulled out.
+It's just another fascinating ability of your kind."
 Nadya said.
 Megan sat quietly for a time.

 "How do you know so much about them?"
 Megan asked.